ashley2h/ProjectGr0wnup/README.md

 ProjectGr0wnup
 ==============

-This is a page dedicated to those transitioning from young adults to full fledged grownups!
+This is a page dedicated to those transitioning from young adults to full fledged grown-ups!